ASPL Manual v 1.00

 similarity

-When specified by itself then gets the similarity between the two objects on top of the answer stack
+When specified by itself then get the similarity between the two objects on top of the answer stack

 similarity cosStruc 1* ins:H_H_H ret:cosStruc